ANNIEsoft/ToolAnalysis/UserTools/EventSelector/README.md

   - PromptTrigOnly: Flags muon events that do not have an MCTriggernum of 0 (any store event with MCTriggernum>0 is a delayed trigger)
   - NHitCut: Flags events that do not have at least some number of hits (default is 4)
+  - PMTMRDCoincCut: Flags events that do not have a certain time offset between PMT & MRD cluster
   - Identical cuts, but with the reconstructed information, are prefaced with "Reco"

 Cuts that are only available in MC: